cozerig/network_traffic_analysis_and_siem/suricata-config/README.md

 5. Go to the Wazuh dashboard, choose in the Menu tab **Threat Hunting** under Threat intelligence option
 6. Smth like this you should have in the Events tab:
    ![test-suricata](/images/test-suricata.png)
+# classification.config in Suricata
+The classification.config file in Suricata defines how classtype values used in detection rules are mapped to a textual description and a numeric severity level (1 to 3).
+Each line follows the format: config classification: <classtype> <description> <severity>.
+For example, config classification: attempted-admin Attempted Administrator Privilege Gain 1 means that any rule using classtype:attempted-admin will be treated with severity level 1 (high).
+When a Suricata rule doesn't explicitly include a severity, Suricata uses the classtype and refers to this file to determine the severity shown in logs like eve.json.
+By editing this file, you can adjust how specific classtype values are interpreted in terms of severity across your Suricata deployment.
 # Most used commands
  ```bash
    sudo suricata-update